top of page

 October

 It's only October but already you are seeing Christmas displays in stores.
 Do you remember when we had Halloween, then Thanksgiving and then Christmas?
 Now Christmas seems to start right after the fourth of July.
-Bah!
-Hum bug!
-We liked the old time best.
 One of the great things about living in Georgia is the distinct change of seasons.
 The glorious fall colors of late October, early November are breathtakingly beautiful.
-For fun, take a trip to a North Georgia apple orchard to pick your own.
-Oops!
-We forgot about the other thousands of people doing the same.
+Visit a North Georgia orchard or a local pumpkin patch this season.

 Houseplants